Philipp Schindler: Google

 Schindler joined Google in Hamburg in 2005, shortly after the company's initial public offering in 2004.
 He was the managing director for Google's advertising business in Germany, Austria, Switzerland, and the Nordics.
 Schindler has also been credited for working to address privacy concerns related to Street View during his tenure.
 Wirtschaftswoche ranked him second in a list of the 100 most important internet figures in Germany.
 Schindler became chief of Google Central and Northern Europe in 2009, overseeing operations in the Benelux countries, Denmark, Finland, Germany, Ireland, Norway, Sweden, Switzerland, and the United Kingdom.
 He was included in The Wall Street Journals "Tech's Top 25" list in 2011.

 In 2012, Schindler took a position based in the U.S., leading global sales and operations as a senior vice president.
 The position saw him "[run] the operations teams across all of Google's monetization products".
 Schindler was named chief business officer following Sundar Pichai's appointment as chief executive officer in 2015.
 Schindler "oversees global and regional sales activities for Google and YouTube, global technical and consumer support and operations, and partnership and business development teams across key product areas".
 In 2022, The Information said Schindler is "closer to the beating heart of Google's core money-making business than any other executive at the company".
 He has been involved in Google's return-to-office plans, acquisition strategy, and geopolitical decisions.

 In his current role, Schindler leads sales for a $230-billion-a-year portfolio of Google services which generate 90 percent of Alphabet's revenues.
 He is credited with having "devised new ways to package the company's businesses together, working with customers on an expanding list of complex partnerships".
-Schindler manages a large number of employees.
-He oversaw 13,000–15,000 sales and operations employees globally, as of 2016.
-He manages 29,000 employees as of 2022, which is approximately 17 percent of Google's total employee count and "the second-most of any business line other than cloud computing", according to The Wall Street Journal.
+Schindler manages a large number of employees: he oversaw 13,000–15,000 sales and operations employees globally as of 2016, and 29,000 employees as of 2022, which was approximately 17 percent of Google's total employee count and "the second-most of any business line other than cloud computing", according to The Wall Street Journal.